Who We Are

 Authenticity in worship and ministry

-Grace Community Church is the daughter of Grace Evangelical Congregational Church of Lancaster.
-As the Lancaster Grace Church sought ways to address the future of the aging population of the congregation, following an extensive evaluation of the congregation’s health and mission by Church Growth Center, one of their many recommendations was to plant a church in one of the surrounding suburbs.
+Grace Community Church is the daughter church of Grace Evangelical Congregational Church of Lancaster.
+As the Lancaster Grace Church sought ways to address the future of the aging population of the congregation, they decided to plant a church in one of the surrounding suburbs.

-A “Task Force” was appointed in January 1995 to study the feasibility and location of a suburban church planting project.
-By June of 1995, the town of Willow Street was selected as the “home base” for the new church plant.
-The first worship service was held at the former Thomas Antique Car Museum (current site of the Willow Valley Medical Center) on Sunday, August 13, 1995 with 51 people in attendance, including several visitors.
+As part of this project, Grace EC Lancaster appointed a “Task Force” in January 1995 to study the feasibility and location of a suburban church planting project.
+By June of 1995, they selected the town of Willow Street as the “home base” for the new church plant.
+On Sunday, August 13, 1995, we held our first worship service at the former Thomas Antique Car Museum (current site of the Willow Valley Medical Center).
+We began with 51 people in attendance, including several visitors.

 By God’s grace, the congregation outgrew the former car museum and, in 2000, moved to the Lancaster Christian School gymnasium on Lampeter Road.
-In the same year, the property at 212 Peach Bottom Road was purchased with a vision of relocating the congregation back to Willow Street.
-That vision was realized in February 2006 when the first phase of our current church building was dedicated.
-The second phase, which included more parking, an education wing, and offices, was dedicated in March of 2019.
+In the same year, we purchased the property at 212 Peach Bottom Road with a vision of relocating the congregation back to Willow Street.
+In February 2006, we realized this vision and dedicated the first phase of our current church building.
+We dedicated the second phase, which included more parking, an education wing, and offices, in March of 2019.

 But that’s just the “locational” history of our church.
-The history of Grace Community Church is also a “relational” history – a history of how an ever-growing group of Christians have deepened their relationship with Jesus Christ and their relationships with one another.
-Our church’s history is a chronicle of God’s faithfulness and His sovereignty and it is a testimony to God’s willingness and desire to bless His church if we are willing to follow His leading and give Him the glory for all things!
-It is a story of what can happen when grace is practiced, when people are more important than programs and when God’s Word is our guide for living.
-And by adhering to those principles, this beautiful family of God known as Grace Community has been formed and we celebrate the lives of our people.
+The history of Grace Community Church is also a “relational” history.
+It is a story of how an ever-growing group of Christians have deepened their relationship with Jesus Christ and their relationships with one another.
+More than that, our church’s history is a chronicle of God’s faithfulness and His sovereignty.
+It is a testimony to God’s willingness and desire to bless His church if we are willing to follow His leading and give Him the glory for all things!
+All in all, it is a story of what can happen when grace is practiced, when people are more important than programs and when God’s Word as our guide for living.
+Adhering to those principles, this beautiful family of God known as Grace Community has been formed and continues to celebrate the work of the Lord.

 More than ever, Grace Community Church remains committed to its mission.
-We want to help people know and follow Jesus.
+Today, we still want to help people know and follow Jesus.
 As a church family, we value community as we worship, serve, and do life together in the Body of Christ.
-We currently envision a third phase of construction which will include a new sanctuary and the renovation of our current sanctuary into a family life center.
-We also envision the multiplication of church in and around Lancaster County.
+Recently, we completed construction which included a new sanctuary and envision the renovation of our current sanctuary into a family life center in the near future.
+We also envision the multiplication of churches in and around Lancaster County.
 To learn more about our future ministries, attend an Eat and Meet or Tell Me More class.
-Information about when these classes will be offered next is available in our discipleship leaflet.

 What does this mean for you?
 It means you are welcome at Grace Community Church.
 We’re saving a seat for you.
 There is something for you no matter where you are in your faith story.
 We would love to walk with you on your journey to know and follow Jesus.